2025 CFL Premier Division

-The 2025 CFL Premier Division is the 127th overall season of the Calcutta Football League - highest state-level football division of West Bengal.
+The 2025 CFL Premier Division was the 127th overall season of the Calcutta Football League - highest state-level football division of West Bengal.
 The 2025-26 edition has 26 teams divided into two groups of 13 in the first phase, with top 6 qualifying for the championship round and bottom 6 heading into the relegation round.

 The tournament began with match between BSS Sporting Club and Kalighat Milan Sangha in Bankimanjali Stadium, Naihati on 25 June 2025 after few prolific hours of opening ceremony.